TESS observations of the WASP-121 b phase curve: Discussion

-The dayside emssion spectrum predicted by the GCM also provides a good match to both the WFC3/G102 and the TESS data as shown in Figure~\ref{figr:spec}.
-The red end of the WFC3/G121 dataset is poorly fitted by the GCM, which was already discussed in \citet{Parmentier+2018} and \citet{Evans+2019}.
+The dayside emission spectrum predicted by the GCM also provides a good match to both the WFC3/G102 and the \textit{TESS} data as shown in Figure~\ref{figr:spec}.
+The red end of the WFC3/G121 dataset is poorly fitted by the GCM, which was already discussed in \citet{Parmentier+2018} and \citet{Mikal-Evans+2019}.
 As shown by the retrievals, the WFC3/G121 datasets points toward a non-solar composition.
 An exploration of the parameter space with the GCM by varying the atmospheric metallicity and elemental abundance ratio would probably allow us to find a better match to the data, but is out of the scope of this paper.

-The measured amplitude of the ellipsoidal variation likely gets contributions from the tidal distortion of both the host star and WASP-121\,b.
-The cross-sectional area for WASP-121\,b should vary by $\sim$ 10\% over the course of its orbit, implying that a large fraction of the ellipsoidal variation can be due to the tidal distortions of the planet \citep[e.g., ][]{Kreidberg+2018}.
+The ellipsoidal variation was not measured to be statistically significant in the WASP-121 system.
+This amplitude of the ellipsoidal variation likely gets contributions from the tidal distortion of both the host star and WASP-121\,b.
+The cross-sectional area for WASP-121\,b should vary by $\sim$10\% over the course of its orbit, implying that a large fraction of the ellipsoidal variation can be due to the tidal distortions of the planet \citep[e.g., ][]{Kreidberg+2018}.

 Future work on this system can potentially characterize the atmospheric temperature distribution to a greater detail (i.e., perform eclipse mapping) using GCMs.
 Magnetohydrodynamical (MHD) effects can also be investigated \citep{RogersShowman2014}, as WASP-121\,b's high substellar temperature causes a large amount of ionization as shown in the right panel of Figure~\ref{figr:ptem}.